ximas/apex-plugin-ig-tooltip/README.md

 - import xs-plugin-ig-tooltip-install.sql as a plugin to the target app

 Usage Steps
 - ensure the Interactive Grid source's tooltip column is a string containing two values separated by a double colon (::).
-The first value is the cell value, the second is the tooltip; e.g. `select 'cell value: tooltip' my_tooltip_col ...`
+The first value is the cell value, the second is the tooltip; e.g. `select 'cell value::tooltip' my_tooltip_col ... from ...`
 - select "XS ig-plugin" as a column type for the chosen Interactive Grid tooltip column and set "Read Only -> Type" to always

 Known issues